charlesbaird-dsa/standards-catalogue/source/dsa-draft-standards/apistandardsv3/index.html.md

 The [Service Manual provides more guidance on HTTPS](https://www.gov.uk/service-manual/technology/using-https).

 Secure APIs using Transport Layer Security (TLS) v1.2.
-Do not use Secure Sockets Layer (SSL) or TLS v1.0.
+Do not use Secure Sockets Layer (SSL) or older versions of TLS.

 There are multiple free and low-cost vendors that offer TLS certificates.